 Think of yourself as the captain of the ship during mealtimes, and feel free to steer if necessary to make sure that each person is included in the conversation.
 If the ship captain idea doesn’t float your boat, then just imagine that you are hosting a dinner party with friends.
 You want to help everyone feel at ease and comfortable at your dinner party, otherwise it’s a flop.

 First of all, turn off all TVs and electronic devices.
 Keep phones, tablets, and other distractions off the table – literally.
-In fact, keep them at least 10 ft away from the table and switch them to airplane mode.
+In fact, keep them at least 10 ft away from the table and switch them to airplane mode if they continue to be a distraction.

 Second, gather around a single dining surface.
 It could be a dining table, a kitchen island, a coffee table, or a cardboard box.
 The goal is to have everyone’s plates and glasses sharing the same surface at the same time.
 This builds the communal concept of family meals.
 It makes a difference in how each person perceives the value of your shared meal.